google/fhir-data-pipes/pipelines/README.md

 -   `jdbcDriverClass` - The fully qualified class name of the JDBC driver.
 This generally should not be changed.
 Default: `com.mysql.cj.jdbc.Driver`

+### A note about Beam runners
+If the pipeline is run on a single machine (i.e., not on a distributed cluster), for large datasets consider using a production grade runner like Flink.
+This can be done by adding `--runner=FlinkRunner` to the above command lines (use `--maxParallelism` and `--parallelism` to control parallelism).
+For our particular case, this should not give a significant run time improvement but may avoid some of the memory issues of Direct runner.

 ## Streaming mode (Debezium)

 The Debezium-based streaming mode provides real-time downstream consumption of